 Like most healthcare providers, Ardent Health Services and its 13 hospitals were preparing for the nationwide transition to ICD-10, a new system of codes used to describe medical services provided by doctors and hospitals.
 Set to go live October 2014, the transition affected a broad cross-section of healthcare workers and physicians – requiring a massive training effort to ensure that claims are accurately coded and submitted.
 Because failure to comply with the new system could have cost providers millions in delayed or missed payments, Ardent needed to engage its 12,000 employees and nearly 3,000 physicians around the importance of this initiative and ensure they completed training.

 Strategy & Tactics:

-With full implementation still months away, Ardent has made significant progress engaging employees and physicians around this important initiative.
-Website traffic is growing by the month and early training numbers are strong.
+Months prior to full implementation, Ardent engaged employees and physicians around this important initiative.
+Website traffic and trainings grew steadily each month.
 According to Kevin Gwin, Ardent’s VP of Communications, “Lovell and our team brought a fresh approach to what could have been just another training initiative.
-While many other providers are still struggling to prepare for this monumental change, we are well positioned for a smooth training and implementation period, which will be key to our hospitals’ continued financial stability.”
+While many other providers struggled to prepare for this monumental change, we were well positioned for a smooth training and implementation period, which was key to our hospitals’ continued financial stability.”

 A company that wants to get ahead of the competition by positioning itself as an industry leader needs to establish a comprehensive thought leadership strategy,...